Website Manager

 Slide tackling in Region 418

-by our referees.
-If the slide tackle results in contact normally associated with a direct free kick
+• If the slide tackle results in contact normally associated with a direct free kick offense, the referee will give a direct free kick or, if appropriate, a penalty kick.

-there was no otherwise illegal conduct, an indirect free kick should be awarded for dangerous
+If there was no otherwise illegal conduct, an indirect free kick should be awarded for dangerous play.

 Guest Player Policy